-A BEACON OF HAUTE HORLOGERIE Vasco da Gama's flagship was a nau dubbed the São Gabriel; the new flagship of the most celebrated watch family from IWC is the Portuguese Grande Complication.
-Only the best-qualified helmsmen and navigators of their day were good enough to accompany da Gama's fleet; in much the same way, the Portuguese Grande Complication, which is water-resistant to 3 bar, unites a wealth of watchmaking's most outstanding achievements in its 45-millimetre red gold case.
-These include a perpetual calendar that is mechanically programmed until 2499 (it requires just three adjustments in the non-leap years 2100, 2200 and 2300) as well as a perpetual moon phase display and chronograph.
+A BEACON OF HAUTE HORLOGERIE Vasco da Gama's flagship was a caravel dubbed the São Gabriel; the flagship of the most celebrated watch family from IWC is the Portuguese Grande Complication.
+Only the best-qualified helmsmen and navigators of their day were good enough to accompany da Gama's fleet; in much the same way, the Portuguese Grande Complication, which is water-resistant to 3 bar, unites a wealth of watchmaking's most outstanding achievements.
+These include a perpetual calendar that is mechanically programmed until 2499 (it requires just three adjustments in the non-leap years 2100, 2200 and 2300) as well as a perpetual moon phase display and a chronograph.
 When activated by the slide, the minute repeater chimes out the time precisely in harmonious tones.
-A globe of the world discreetly engraved with lines of latitude and longitude provides a background to the silver-coloured dial with its solid red gold appliqués.
+A globe of the world discreetly engraved with lines of latitude and longitude provides a background to the silver-plated dial.
 On the back cover, an intricate engraving of a sextant - an indispensable aid to marine navigation along with the watch - is an unmistakable sign that the watch is part of the Portuguese watch family.
-The strap is stitched with 18-carat red gold thread.
-Top: With major watchmaking complications such as a minute repeater, perpetual calendar and perpetual moon phase, the Portuguese Grande Complication is bound to impress PORTUGUESE GRANDE COMPLICATION REFERENCE 3774
+The model in red gold with solid red gold appliqués and a strap stitched with 18-carat red gold thread, appeared for the first time in 2010.
+This year, the Portuguese Grande Complication will also be available in a platinum case; the strap of this exclusive version is stitched with platinum thread.
+Top: With major watchmaking complications such as a minute repeater, perpetual calendar and perpetual moon phase, the Portuguese Grande Complication is bound to impress PORTUGUESE GRANDE COMPLICATION Reference 3774